Dependence of Dust Formation on the Supernova Explosion: Methods

 While this formulation is straight-forward, proceeding further becomes difficult.
 In particular, the energy required to maintain the the interface is dependent on the chemical and geometric peculiarities of the molecular structure of the $n$-mer (\citet{Mauney_2015}).
 Classical Nucleation Theory (CNT) simplifies this state of affairs by assuming clusters are treated as nanoscale portions of the bulk stable phase that form through attachment of monomers, and minimize the free-energy to maintain the interface by growing as dense spheres (the \textit{capillary approximation}).

-We follow the revised formulation of CNT given in \citet{Nozawa_2013}.
-This formulation has no explicit dependence on the standard pressure $p_s$, and incorporates the integrated kinetics of chemical reactions of nucleation.
+We follow the revised formulation of CNT given in Appendix A of \citet{Nozawa_2013}.
+This formulation has no explicit dependence on the standard pressure $p_s$, and incorporates the integrated kinetics of chemical reactions of at the time of nucleation.
 Further, nucleation and growth are controlled by the abundance of the \textit{key species}.
 The key species of a reaction is defined as the reactant with the lowest collisional frequency.
 In this reformulation, nucleation is represented as the reaction

 where $\nu_k$, $\eta_k$ are the reactants/product stoichiometric coefficients, and $\fancylet{A}_k$, $\fancylet{B}_k$ are the reactant/product species, and $X$ is the key species.
 In determination of reaction rates, the coefficient $\nu_{k,s}$ of the key species is taken as unity, and non-key species coefficients $\nu_k$, $\eta_k$ are normalized to the key species.
 Details of this formulation are provided in Appendix \ref{appx:nucl}.